-We've had 10 new applicants.
-7 completed the application process and are now new members.
+We've had 10 new applicants of which 7 have completed the application process and are now new members.

-Welcome to Carol Koop, Bonnie Melchert, Molly Woodle, Dara Simpson, Brian Fisher, Scott Fisher, Steven Carpenter, Lamont Hoffius, Loren Hoffius, Quentin Hoffius, Diana Jordan.

-Thank you Ellen Turpin for so many referrals!
+Welcome to Carol Koop, Bonnie Melchert, Molly Woodle, Dara Simpson, Scott Fisher, Steven Carpenter, Lamont Hoffius, Loren Hoffius, Quentin Hoffius, Diana Jordan.
+Thank you to Ellen Turpin for so many referrals!